 Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) requires colleges and universities across the United States to disclose information about crime on and around their campuses.
-The Department of University Safety maintains a close relationship with all police departments where Penn State owns or controls property to ensure that crimes reported directly to these police departments that involve the University are brought to the attention of Campus Security.
+The Dickinson School of Law at Carlisle maintains a close relationship with all police departments where Penn State owns or controls property to ensure that crimes reported directly to these police departments that involve the University are brought to the attention of the University.

-The Department of University Safety collects the crime statistics disclosed in the charts through a number of methods.
-Security officers enter all reports of crime incidents made directly to the department through an integrated computer aided-dispatch systems/records management system with the Lackawanna County Communications Center.
-After an officer enters the report in the system, a department administrator reviews the report to ensure it is appropriately classified in the correct crime category.
+The University collects the crime statistics disclosed in the charts through a number of methods.
 The department periodically examines the data to ensure that all reported crimes are recorded in accordance with the crime definitions outlined in the FBI Uniform Crime Reporting Handbook and the FBI National Incident-Based Reporting System Handbook (sex offenses only).
-In addition to the crime data that University Safety maintains, the statistics below also include crimes that are reported to various campus security authorities, as defined in this report.
+In addition to the crime data that the University maintains, the statistics below also include crimes that are reported to various campus security authorities, as defined in this report.
 The statistics reported here generally reflect the number of criminal incidents reported to the various authorities.
 The statistics reported for the subcategories on liquor laws, drug laws and weapons offenses represent the number of people arrested or referred to campus judicial authorities for respective violations, not the number of offenses documented.